jeffskinnerbox/blog/content/ideas/getting-started-with-lidar.md

 ## Technical Integration Notes

-All RPLIDAR products interface cleanly with Raspberry Pi 5:
+All RPLiDAR products interface cleanly with Raspberry Pi 5:
 * **Communication**: UART (3.3V TTL) directly compatible with Pi 5 GPIO, or use included USB adapter
 * **Power**: All run on 5V (2-4W), can be powered from Pi 5 or separate regulated supply
 * **Software**: Mature ROS/ROS2 drivers, Python libraries, and C++ SDKs available